microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     |-- purchaseProductType: string (nullable = true)
     ```

-    When building your model, you will want to make sure each field in reflective of the type of data stored in the column, and considering casting some columns to a more appropriate type.
+    When building your model, you will want to make sure each field is reflective of the type of data stored in the column, and considering casting some columns to a more appropriate type.
 For example, the `transactionIPaddress` field is currently represented as a `double`, but since it contains the last two octets of the user's IP address, it may be better represented as a `string` value.

 ## Exercise 3: Creating and evaluating fraud models